One hundred coaching cards for self reflection, boxed, with leaflet.

 The most powerful quality of a leader is their self-reflection.

-Oblique Strategies for Leaders are one hundred cards that invite you to think.
+Oblique Strategies for Leaders are one hundred cards that invite you to think about how to indirectly – obliquely – influence your situation as a leader.
 They never give you a solution.
 They may give you a direction to search for your solution.
 They offer a dilemma, a role, or a perspective worth investing.
 Where these thoughts lead you, is up to you.
 In most cases, the easy answer is not a good answer.

 For orders over 50 copies, you can personalise the box with your company logo, and get a bulk discount from 20% upwards.
 Please contact firstname.lastname@example.org